-- Double check to ensure you do not recognize this charge, and if not, contact us immediately and within 60 days of the charge appearing on your statement: email@example.com or (213) 652-9722
+- Double check to ensure you do not recognize this charge, and if not, contact LVL immediately.

 - In the LVL app, you can find the transaction listed and tap on it to expand more details, or find it on your monthly statement for more details.
 In many cases, working directly with a merchant can resolve an issue within days, while banks can potentially take weeks.
-If you still do not recognize the charge, and cannot resolve with the merchant, please reach out to us immediately by email or phone: firstname.lastname@example.org, (213) 652-9722
+If you still do not recognize the charge, please reach out to us immediately.

-- LVL will confirm receipt and details on this transfer immediately, and begin an investigation.
+- LVL will confirm receipt and details of this disputed transfer, and this will be investigated.

-- LVL will then respond within 10 business.
+- LVL will then respond within 10 business days.
 During this time, you may receive a provisional credit for the funds while the investigation continues, of which you will be notified.
 If a credit is given, the investigation may last up to 45-90 days.
 You have full use of the provisional credit during this time.
-If no credit is given, your issue will be resolved within 10 business days.
+If no credit is given, your dispute will be resolved within 10 business days.

 - You will be notified once the investigation is complete, and of the outcome.

-- If LVL determines an error occurred, the disputed amount will be returned to you, unless already granted in a provisional credit.
+- If an error occurred, the disputed amount will be returned to you.
+If granted a provisional credit, you will keep this credit.

-- If LVL determines no error occurred, the disputed amount will not be returned to you, and any provisional credit applied will be debited.
-You will be notified and have full use of the credited funds for 5 business days before being debited.
+- If no error occurred, the disputed amount will not be returned to you, and any provisional credit applied will be debited, of which you will be notified within 3 business days.

 In the event that your account experiences an unauthorized or fraudulent charge, you have certain rights and protections that LVL will ensure are met.
 These protections are outlined by the Federal Reserve Board in Regulation E. There are requirements on the consumer on how quickly they need to notify the institution and what information they must provide, and how quickly the institution needs to act and what steps to take.
 This can get rather complicated.
-LVL greatly respects these rights and protections, and here we have simply and plainly laid out your rights, obligations, and how we will investigate the issue.
-Please reach out to us with any questions or concerns: email@example.com or (213) 652-9722
+LVL greatly respects these rights and protections, and here we have simply and plainly laid out your rights, obligations, and how your dispute will be handled.
+Please reach out to us with any questions or concerns: email@example.com or (213) 652-9722.

 How Do I stop or cancel a charge?